Know Your Space: Inlier and Outlier Construction for Calibrating Medical OOD Detectors

 \textbf{Dataset Preprocessing.} We first split each of the datasets into two categories namely (i) data from classes known during training (\textit{known classes}) and (ii) data from classes unknown while training (\textit{novel classes}) where the latter constitutes OOD data with semantic shifts.
 The dataset from the former category is split in the ratio of $90:10$ for training and evaluating the predictive models.
 Table \ref{tab:known_novel} provides the list of known and novel classes for the MedMNIST benchmark.
 In case of ISIC$2019$, we choose BKL, VASC and SCC as novel classes while MUC, BACK and NORM are chosen as novel classes for the NCT(Colorectal) benchmark.
-In both cases, we utilize the remaining classes for training and evaluating the respective detectors.

-\textbf{Choice of OOD Detector Architecture.} For all experiments with the MedMNIST benchmark, we resize the images to $32 \times 32$ and utilize the $40-2$ WideResNet architecture.
-On the other hand, for experiments on ISIC$2019$ and NCT, we resize the images to $224 \times 224$ and employ the ResNet-50 model pre-trained on imagenet.